-Joint Committees are committees consisting of MPs and Lords.
-They have similar powers to Select Committees.
+Joint Committees are committees consisting of MPs and Members of the Lords.
+They have similar powers to other Select Committees.
 Some are set up on a permanent basis, like the Joint Committee on Human Rights.
-Other appointments are for specific purposes, such as examining draft proposals for Bills on subjects ranging from gambling to stem cell research.
+Other appointments are for specific purposes, such as examining draft proposals for Bills on subjects ranging from modern slavery to stem cell research.

-In Joint Committees, Members from both Houses meet and work as one committee, and appoint a single chairman who can be an MP or Lord.
+In Joint Committees, Members from both Houses meet and work as one committee, and appoint a single chairman who can be an MP or a Member of the Lords.

-Joint Committees operate like Select Committees.
-They may conduct an ongoing examination of a particular area (such as human rights) or of a specific matter, such as Draft Bills or House of Lords reform.
+Joint Committees operate like other Select Committees.
+They may conduct an ongoing examination of a particular area (such as human rights) or of a specific matter, such as draft Bills or House of Lords reform.
 Reports are available to the public in printed and online formats.

 Three Joint Committees meet on a regular basis: